 House Bill 385 passed the house unanimously.
 If the bill gets enacted, it will change Pennsylvania’s personal income tax and will allow for the tax deferral of like-kind changes that are permitted under Section 1031 of the Internal Revenue Code.
 Formerly, Act 1 of 2021 amended the Fiscal Code which allowed forgiveness of Paycheck Protection Program (PPP) loans and stimulus checks received by individuals to be excluded from personal income tax.
 If signed into law, House Bill 385 will repeal these provisions in the Fiscal Code under Section 104-A and will be re-codified in the Tax Reform Code.

 How Would House Bill 2277 Affect Changes?

 House Bill 2777 also passed the house unanimously.
 If the bill gets enacted, it will end Pennsylvania’s Accelerated Sales Tax (AST) prepayments.
 This means that business owners would remit only the sales tax they actually collected to the state and would not be required to pay an estimated sales tax in advance.

 These tax reform bills are now moving to the Pennsylvania Senate for consideration to help small businesses in the state and to drive investments.
 These bills have not officially been signed into law yet.
 We will update this post as additional information becomes available.

 About the Author

-Matthew Fox is a Principal at Brown Schultz Sheridan & Fritz (BSSF) and a key member of the Firm’s Tax Department.
+Matthew Fox, CPA is a Principal at Brown Schultz Sheridan & Fritz (BSSF) and a key member of the Firm’s Tax Department.
 He received his Bachelor of Science degree in Accounting from Pennsylvania State University.
 Matt has over 15 years of public accounting experience.
 He leads the Craft Beverage Group at BSSF, specializes in Research & Development (R&D) Tax Credit consulting and serves a variety of industries including craft beverage, insurance, construction, real estate, manufacturing and financial services.